Skip to content

 Bosch cold-climate heat pump in Colorado winter - Photo: UniColorado

-Here's the problem: Colorado regularly sees temperatures below 0 degrees F. We hit -10 degrees F to -15 degrees F during cold snaps.
+Colorado regularly sees temperatures below 0 degrees F, hitting -10 to -15 degrees F during cold snaps.
 A unit that "passes" at 5 degrees F can still leave you waiting for defrost to finish when you need heat most.

 What Happens When Cold Climate Units Fail